Home Assistant dashboard:

 ...

-To show the top toolbar again to go to the edit mode, add ?disable_km= to the url.
+To show the top toolbar again, add ?disable_km= to the url.

 Swipe to other dashboard view